 The following screenshot comes from my evidence.
 The black text is from Bart’s complaint, blue is my response.
 The exhibits that are mentioned are screenshots from the Service Procedures Manual.

-On the rare occasion crew do take orders on the ground it’s because the cabin is busy and not because it’s quiet.
+On the rare occasion crew do take orders on the ground it’s because the cabin is busy, not because it’s quiet.

-As I’ve proven throughout my blog, Bart is a compulsive liar, he just cannot help himself.
-I believe he genuinely suffers from mythomania also known as pseudologia fantastica.
-The chronic condition of compulsive or habitual lying.
-He had no idea how to deliver the service correctly which is why I now believe he had never worked in First Class before.
+Bart is a compulsive liar and a narcissist.
+He had no idea how to deliver the service correctly which is why I now believe he had never worked in this cabin before.

-What he’s saying is that on a recent flight a Purser commented in my upward feedback about how I coached and developed a crew member.
-I then said Lana could speak with Katrina regarding how I coached and supported her on our flight.
+What he’s trying to say is that on a recent flight a Purser commented in my upward feedback about how I coached and developed a crew member.
+I told Lana to speak with Katrina regarding how I coached and supported her during our flight.

 Bart had stated during his meeting that he felt we didn’t have a great rapport.
-I said I had no issues with him and didn’t understand why he would have a problem with me.
+I said I had no issues with him and didn’t understand why he didn’t like me.

-With it being such a nice flight and also being Christmas Eve I didn’t want to create any bad feelings so let it go.
+With it being such a nice flight and also being Christmas Eve I didn’t want to create any bad feelings so let it go over my head.
 That is bad management and I’m not someone who’s afraid to address issues.
 I accept when I make a mistake and am happy to learn and be developed.

 In his warped mind he believes me asking him to clear in rubbish and not being happy because he didn’t do it straight away equates to overbearing supervision and bullying and harassment.